-We’ve also listed the monthly tasks so you can check them off as you go through them, so sign up for free access our printable and get to it!
+We’ve also listed the monthly tasks so you can check them off as you go through them, so download our free printable and get to it!

 One of the best ways to welcome your new baby is by figuring out how to prepare for a baby financially with a sound plan.
 New parents should work on preparing for a baby well before the due date.
 Planning for a baby financially doesn’t have to be overwhelming.
 Follow our month-by-month sequence of how to plan for a baby to figure your costs and strategize how to save.

 - Download our baby savings plan and essentials checklists (look for the green box)

 - Determine how much money you currently have and how much you still need to save